 (a) the Governor, he may appoint, on receipt of a similar written nomination as is required under section 7(3) in the case of the appointment of the member, a deputy to act in the place of that member during his absence on leave; or

-(b) the senate, it may appoint, a deputy to act during the absence on leave of the member.
+(b) the Senate, it may appoint a deputy to act during the absence on leave of the member.

 (3) Any deputy of a member while acting as such has all the powers and shall perform all the duties of the member for whom he is acting as deputy.